 Limit Your Hard Inquiries

 Most financial institutions make a hard inquiry on your credit score when you apply for a loan or line of credit.
 A single hard credit check will only reduce your score by a few points.
 It’s easy to recover from that drop, but too many hard credit inquiries can negatively affect your credit score.
 You should only apply for credit and financing when you need them instead of on a whim.
 Some creditors only conduct soft credit checks, which will not impact your credit score.
-Grain does not run a credit check before giving you a line of credit, and you can get pre-approved in minutes instead of days.

 Pay Your Debt on Time